algoduo/EcoLens-AI/README.md

 npm run dev
 The application will be live at http://localhost:3000.

-🔒 Security
+🔒 Security & Best Practices
-Sensitive keys are managed via .env and serviceAccountKey.json.

-Both are excluded from version control via .gitignore to prevent unauthorized API usage.
+Server-Side Architecture: To prevent "Client-Side Danger," all API calls are routed through a secure backend.

+Secret Management: API keys and Firebase credentials are stored in environment variables and are not tracked by Git.

+Firestore Rules: Database permissions are currently set to "Test Mode" for the hackathon evaluation period.

 👥 The Team
 Developer A: Backend & AI Integration Specialist